varmox/ygeonline/content/post/vsphere-vm-portid-cport.md

 # VMs with conflicted PortIDs

-In certain scenarios it can happend that the Ports tan f a vDS Show Port IDs with the prefix "-c" (eg c-245) vCenter Server creates a conflict port if multiple virtual machine's point to the same port.
+In certain scenarios it can happend that the Ports  of a VM show Port IDs with the prefix "-c" (eg c-245). vCenter Server creates a conflict port if multiple virtual machine's point to the same port.
 It does not automatically reconfigure the virtual machine to connect to a regular port if the conflict remains and the virtual machine stays connected to the conflict port.